Also Known As

 Results of ANCA tests must be interpreted carefully and take several factors into account.
 A doctor will consider clinical signs and symptoms and results of other types of tests such as imaging studies when determining a diagnosis.

 Positive ANCA, PR3, and/or MPO tests help to support a diagnosis of systemic autoimmune vasculitis and to distinguish between different types.
 However, to confirm a diagnosis, a biopsy of an affected site is most often required.
-Negative tests results make it less likely that a person's symptoms are due to an autoimmune vasculitis.
+Negative tests results make it much less likely that a person's symptoms are due to an autoimmune vasculitis.

 Most often, ANCA tests are performed using indirect immunofluorescence microscopy after a sample has been tested and is positive for MPO or PR3.
 Serum samples are mixed with neutrophils to allow autoantibodies that may be present to react with the cells.
 The sample is put on a slide and treated with a fluorescent stain.
 The slide is then examined under a microscope and the resulting pattern noted.